shibatch/sleef/docs/build-with-cmake.md

 - `SLEEF_BUILD_GNUABI_LIBS` : Avoid building libraries with GNU ABI if set to FALSE
 - `SLEEF_BUILD_INLINE_HEADERS` : Generate header files for inlining whole SLEEF functions

-- `DISABLE_OPENMP` : Disable support for OpenMP
+- `SLEEF_DISABLE_OPENMP` : Disable support for OpenMP
-- `ENFORCE_OPENMP` : Build fails if OpenMP is not supported by the compiler
+- `SLEEF_ENFORCE_OPENMP` : Build fails if OpenMP is not supported by the compiler

 - `SLEEF_ENABLE_LTO` : Enable support for LTO with gcc, or thinLTO with llvm
-- `LLVM_AR_COMMAND` : Specify LLVM AR command when you build the library with thinLTO support with clang.
+- `SLEEF_LLVM_AR_COMMAND` : Specify LLVM AR command when you build the library with thinLTO support with clang.
 - `SLEEF_ENABLE_LLVM_BITCODE` : Generate LLVM bitcode

 ### Tests